-This paper aims to incorporate in a unified framework the essential elements of the two approaches to optimal policy described above.
-Specifically, in this paper we build a model that shares two elements with the earlier literature: (a) The only source of regular taxation available to the government is distortionary income taxes.
-In particular, the fiscal authority cannot adjust lump-sum taxes endogenously in financing its outlays. (b) The government cannot implement production subsidies to undo distortions created by the presence of imperfect competition.
+sum taxes endogenously in financing its outlays. (b) The government cannot implement production subsidies to undo distortions created by the presence of imperfect competition.
 At the same time, our model shares two important assumptions with the more recent body of work on optimal monetary policy.
 First, product markets are not perfectly competitive.
 In particular, we assume that each firm in the economy is the monopolistic producer of a differentiated good.
 Second, nominal prices are assumed to be sticky.
 We introduce price stickiness à la Rotemberg (1982) by assuming that firms face a convex cost of adjusting the price of the good they produce.
 An assumption maintained throughout this paper that is common to all of the papers cited above (except for Lucas and Stokey, 1983) is that the government has the ability to fully commit to the implementation of announced fiscal and monetary policies.

 In an earlier study, Schmitt-Grohé and Uribe (2001a), we characterize optimal fiscal and monetary policy in a flexible price economy under imperfect competition.
 Under such environment, we find that if the government is unable to tax monopoly profits at a hundred percent rate or if the government can set income and profit taxes separately, the Friedman rule ceases to be optimal.
-The Ramsey planner resorts to a positive nominal interest rate as an indirect way to tax profits.
-The nominal interest rate represents an indirect tax on profits because households must hold (non-interest-bearing) fiat money in order to convert income into consumption.
-Another result of that study that is central to the current analysis is that while the first moments of inflation, the nominal interest rate, and tax rates are sensitive to the degree of market power in the Ramsey allocation, the cyclical properties of these variables under imperfect competition are similar to those arising in perfectly competitive environments.
+When product markets are imperfectly competitive, the Ramsey planner resorts to a positive nominal interest rate as an indirect way to tax profits.
+The nominal interest rate represents an indirect tax on profits because households must hold (non-interest-bearing) flat money in order to convert income into consumption.
+Another result of the aforementioned study that is central to the current analysis is that while the first moments of inflation, the nominal interest rate, and tax rates are sensitive to the degree of market power in the Ramsey allocation, the cyclical properties of these variables are similar to those arising in perfectly competitive environments.
 In particular, it is optimal for the government to smooth tax rates and to make the inflation rate highly volatile.
 Thus, as in the case of perfect competition, the government uses variations in the price level as a state-contingent tax on financial wealth.